A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Experiments

 \subsection{Evaluation Metrics}

-For the \textit{action recognition} task, we adopt the Top1 or the Top5 accuracy as the performance indicator.
-For the \textit{action detection} task, we use a mean Average Precision (mAP) as the metric with a frame-level IoU threshold of 0.5 (mAP@0.5), following the previous works~\cite{feichtenhofer2019slowfast}\cite{girdhar2018better}.
-For the \textit{multi object tracking} task, the metrics are more complicated, since the task should be evaluated from multiple aspects.
+We use bpp (bit per pixel) to measure the average number of bits used for one pixel in each frame.
+For the \textit{action recognition} task, we adopt the Top1 accuracy as the performance indicator.
+For the \textit{MOT} task, the metrics are more complicated, since the task should be evaluated from multiple aspects.
 MOTA\greenuparrow (multiple object tracking accuracy)~\cite{kasturi2008framework} combines three metrics including FP\greendownarrow (false positives), FN\greendownarrow (false negatives) and IDs\greendownarrow (identity switches).
 MOTP\greenuparrow (multiple object tracking precision) denotes the precision of the output trajectories against ground truth.
 IDF1\greenuparrow~\cite{ristani2016performance} is the ratio of correctly identified detections over the average number of ground truth and computed detections.
 The indicators \greenuparrow/\greendownarrow mean the higher/lower the better.
+For the \textit{VOS} task, the standard metrics Jaccard index $\mathcal{J}$, contour accuracy $\mathcal{F}$ and the average of $\mathcal{J}$ and $\mathcal{F}$ ($\mathcal{J\&F}$) are adopted.
+We also report the contour recall $\mathcal{F}$-$Rec$.
+We use Bjøntegaard Delta (BD)~\cite{bjontegaard2001calculation} algorithm to calculate the averagely improved performance or the saved bit cost percentage for all tasks.